 Ethan Croce, Community Development Director, said the RCZO applies to the residential districts only.
 He said in those districts any project that doesn't require Planning Board approval would be exempt from the RCZO requirements.
 The RCZO would only apply to those projects that need to go to the Planning Board.
-Also, when the ordinance was passed in 2005 it included a one-time exemption from the requirements for lots in the overlay district are allowed.
+Also, when the ordinance was passed in 2005 it allowed a one-time lot split exempt from the requirements of the overlay district.
 When calculating the set aside, a developer must take the gross area of the parcel, deduct the unbuildable areas (steep slopes, easements, wetlands, etc.), add that square footage to the set aside percentage of the buildable area (currently 30%) and that gives the minimum amount of common open space for the development.